karthikaraman/Docs/Training/readme.md

    * Go to Github and create a pull request
    * View their changes in the staging site

-*Leave the final third of the training session for questions (of which there will be many).
+* Leave the final third of the training session for questions (of which there will be many).

 ## Afterwards

-* Follow up after the trasining to let the partners know that they can reply on you as a git/github/workflow SME.
+* Follow up after the training to let the partners know that they can reply on you as a git/github/workflow SME.

 * Actively seek out opportunities for the partners to make small changes and contributions to the documentation.